malikarslanasif131/laravel-curd/README.md

 ## About This Project

-**mytest1** is a simple Laravel-based CRUD (Create, Read, Update, Delete) application, designed to demonstrate basic operations in Laravel.
+**Laravel CRUD** is a simple Laravel-based CRUD (Create, Read, Update, Delete) application, designed to demonstrate basic operations in Laravel.
 The project allows users to manage records in a database, showcasing essential functionality for managing data using Laravel.

 ### Features